If you would like more information about the profile please click

 you to discuss your interest in greater detail.

 Authors of the algorithm are computer science experts employed at the Slovenian institution for research in sciences and technology.
 They are specialized in the development of proprietary methods and algorithms for analysing wearable sensor data used mainly in health domain, but applicable to other domains.
 The team has been among finalists of the global competition for medical diagnostic devices.
-They have won the international competition for activity recognition.
+They have won the international competition for activity recognition (2013 and 2018).
 They are active in several projects for development smart watch and other wearable monitors for independent living of seniors with dementia; detection of falls and abnormal behaviours for elderly; support older workers in reducing physical and mental stress using wristband and personalized advices and decision support to help patients with heart problems.

 The research institute is offering a software licence to companies active in the wellness and elderly care sectors.
 The most suitable partners are companies, which develop and produce wearable wireless wellbeing devices with special focus on elderly applications and companies, which offer solutions for elderly care institutions, nursing homes, residential care institutions and adult day service centres.